 Set on a six-acre site, the memorial uses sculpture, art, and design to contextualize racial terror.
 The site includes a memorial square with 800 six-foot monuments to symbolize thousands of racial terror lynching victims in the United States and the counties and states where this terrorism took place.

 The memorial structure on the center of the site is constructed of over 800 corten steel monuments, one for each county in the United States where a racial terror lynching took place.
 The names of the lynching victims are engraved on the columns.
 The memorial is more than a static monument.
-In the six-acre park surrounding the memorial is a field of identical monuments, waiting to be claimed and installed in the counties they represent.
-Over time, the national memorial will serve as a report on which parts of the country have confronted the truth of this terror and which have not.
+It is EJI’s hope that the National Memorial inspires communities across the nation to enter an era of truth-telling about racial injustice and their own local histories.

 The National Memorial for Peace and Justice